m-qm/itunes-redux-app/README.md

   - `/signup` -> just display a form with two input `username` and `password`
   - `/xxxx` -> In this route you should connect to an API remember, create a service class

-- It should connect to and API. it doesn't matter if is an external API or you create your backend.
+- It should connect to an API. it doesn't matter if is an external API or you create one.

 ## Backend